briochemc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoc in [Seth John's lab](http://www.mtel.rocks/mtel/home.html) within the [Department of Earth Sciences](https://dornsifelive.usc.edu/earth/mydepartment/) at the University of Southern California, Los Angeles.
+I am a Research Associate working with [Mark Holzer](https://web.maths.unsw.edu.au/~markholzer/) within the [School of Mathematics and Statistics](https://www.maths.unsw.edu.au/) of the University of New South Wales, Sydney.
 My research focuses on global marine biogeochemical cycles and involves mathematics, physics, biology, chemistry, and computer science.

 Lately I have been developing [AIBECS](https://github.com/briochemc/AIBECS.jl), a Julia package to allow oceanographers to simulate marine tracers with ease — check it out!